Inpatient Rehab in New Mexico

 Peak Behavioral Health Services - Santa Teresa, NM

-Peak Behavioral Health Services is an inpatient addiction treatment center located in Santa Teresa, NM.
+Peak Behavioral Health Services is a residential rehab center located in Santa Teresa, New Mexico.

 Location: 5065 McNutt Road, Santa Teresa, NM 88008 in Dona Ana County